6R360R7/csl-lab-02/README.md

-# CSL Lab 02 - Drawing
+# CSL Lab 02 - Functions

 * How can we break down a robot into basic shapes in p5.js?